$\textbf{A}^2\textbf{CiD}^2$: Accelerating Asynchronous Communication in Decentralized Deep Learning: Abstract

 \section{Abstract}

 Distributed training of Deep Learning models has been critical to many recent successes in the field.
-Current standard methods primarily rely on synchronous centralized algorithms which induce major communication bottlenecks and limit their usability to High-Performance Computing (HPC) environments with strong connectivity.
+Current standard methods primarily rely on synchronous centralized algorithms which induce major communication bottlenecks and synchronization locks at scale.
 Decentralized asynchronous algorithms are emerging as a potential alternative but their practical applicability still lags.
-In this work, we focus on peer-to-peer asynchronous methods due to their flexibility and parallelization potentials.
-In order to mitigate the increase in bandwidth they require at large scale and in poorly connected contexts, we introduce a principled asynchronous, randomized, gossip-based algorithm which works thanks to a continuous momentum named \acid.
-In addition to inducing a significant communication acceleration at no cost other than doubling the parameters, minimal adaptation is required to incorporate \acid~to other asynchronous approaches.
-We demonstrate its efficiency theoretically and numerically.
-Empirically on the ring graph, adding \acid~has the same effect as doubling the communication rate.
+In order to mitigate the increase in communication cost that naturally comes with scaling the number of workers, we introduce a principled asynchronous, randomized, gossip-based optimization algorithm which works thanks to a continuous local momentum named \acid.
+Our method allows each worker to continuously process mini-batches without stopping, and run a peer-to-peer averaging routine in parallel, reducing idle time.
+In addition to inducing a significant communication acceleration at no cost other than adding a local momentum variable, minimal adaptation is required to incorporate \acid~to standard asynchronous approaches.
+Our theoretical analysis proves accelerated rates compared to previous asynchronous decentralized baselines and we empirically show that using our \acid~ momentum significantly decrease communication costs in poorly connected networks.
 In particular, we show consistent improvement on the ImageNet dataset using up to 64 asynchronous workers (A100 GPUs) and various communication network topologies.